Polina Bayvel: Research and career

 Bayvel's research has focused on maximising the speed and capacity of optical fibre communication systems, and the fundamental studies of capacity-limiting optical nonlinearities and their mitigation.
 She has made major contributions to the investigation and design of high-bandwidth, multi-wavelength optical communication networks.

 She was one of the first to show the feasibility of using the wavelength domain for routing in optical networks over a range of distance- and time-scales.
 She has established the applicability of these new optical network architecture concepts, which have been widely implemented in commercial systems and networks.
 These systems and networks underpin the Internet, and the digital communications infrastructure – and are essential for its growth.
 A new project, the Initiate project, aims to test technologies that will make internet connections faster and more secure, which Polina Bayvel indicated will allow them to test them at a national scale.
 Her research has been funded by the Engineering and Physical Sciences Research Council (EPSRC).

 Awards and honours

 Bayvel won the Institute of Physics Clifford Paterson Medal and Prize in 2002.
 She was also elected a Fellow of the Royal Academy of Engineering in 2002 and was awarded the Institute of Electrical and Electronics Engineers (IEEE) Photonic Society Engineering Achievement Award in 2013.
 Bayvel was awarded an honorary Doctorate of Science degree in 2014 by the University of South Wales.
 In 2014 she delivered the Clifford Paterson Lecture and in 2015 was awarded the Royal Academy of Engineering Colin Campbell Mitchell Award.
 She was elected a Fellow of the Royal Society (FRS) in 2016.
 Bayvel was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to engineering.

-In 2019 Bayvel was elected to the Board of Directors of The Optical Society, she began her three year term on 1 January 2020.
+In 2019, Bayvel was elected to the Board of Directors of The Optical Society, serving a three year term 2020-2022.

+In 2023, Bayvel was awarded the Royal Society Rumford Medal for pioneering contributions to the fundamental physics and nonlinear optics, enabling the realization of high capacity, broad bandwidth, multi-wavelength, optical communication systems that have underpinned the information technology revolution.
+She is the first woman to be awarded this medal since the medal was instituted in 1800.